Globalization; Boom, Bust, Inequality & National Security

 Why did globalization go off-the-rails in practice when the theory was sound?

 In the last twenty years, some developing countries have been able to challenge the developed countries across all products and services; that advantage is now extended to capital.
 The basis is the absolute advantage of wage cost and lower environmental, labour and human rights standards in those developing countries.
 When wages are $0.35 to $5.00 per hour and there is a sufficiently trainable and educable workforce, then advantage in primary and secondary products is assured; and services and capital follow.
 When workers wages do not rise, as should occur in a free market response, the advantage is maintained.
 Unskilled & low-skilled manufacturing and service workers in developed countries are the first to be impacted, later skilled workers are impacted.
 Since profit from globalization passes to the extreme capitalists in both the "developing" and "developed & advanced" countries, wealth inequality and social stratification increases.
 Europe may have had its nobility in the 19th century but many countries (whether Western, Asian, African; democratic, authoritarian, communist or failed) are seeing the massive inequality occassioned by the rise of the 0.1%.

 The Mismanagement of Globalization

-In the 21st century, automation and artificial intelligence [AI] is displacing further the prospects of a return to large scale employment in Western manufacturing and in-sourced service sector jobs.
+In the 21st century, automation and artificial intelligence [AI] are displacing further the prospects of a return to large scale employment in Western manufacturing and domestic sourced service sector jobs.
 Even Stiglitiz states that automation and productivity would account for much of the loss of Western manufacturing regardless of globalization.
 What this infers is that any job which can be done anywhere else, will be done in the cheapest location possible.
 Historically, this has happened for the past 270 years (since the start of industrialization) and has always caused turmoil.